tanis2000/binocle-c/README.md

 ## Examples

-Here's an [examples repository](https://github.com/tanis2000/binocle-c-examples) with a few examples to start with.
+Here's an [examples' repository](https://github.com/tanis2000/binocle-c-examples) with a few examples to start with.

+This repository also contains an example project that I use to debug and test new features.
+It can be compiled by using the `-D BUILD_EXAMPLE=1` CMake directive.

 ## Projects using Binocle